andreabradpitto/vim-configuration/readme.md

 ## Disclaimer

 Currently, `vimrc` comments are in italian.
-Maybe I will translate them into english in the future.
+Maybe I will translate them to english in the future.

 ## Instructions